gitbucket/gitbucket/contrib/README.md

 # Contrib Notes #

-RedHat directory also contains scripts for Ubuntu, and the configuration adapts according to the OS.
+The configuration adapts according to the OS.
+Linux directory contains scripts for Ubuntu and RedHat.
-Ideally the Mac scripts would also be folded in as well.
+The Mac scripts have been folded in as well.
+Common scripts are in this directory.

-This version of scripts has so far only been tested on Ubuntu.
-I'll test on Mac also, but someone else will have to test on RedHat.
+This version of scripts has so far only been tested on Ubuntu and Mac.
+Someone else will have to test on RedHat.

+To run, type:

+    install